 - 1. STOP!
 Make sure you have read the safety information above. - 2.
 Turn off all electric power to the appliance. - This appliance is equipped with an ignition device which automatically lights the burner.
 Do not try to light the burner by hand. - 4.
-Turn gas shutoff valve clockwise to "off"-do not force it.
+Turn gas shutoff valve clockwise to "off" The handle will be horizontal; do not force it.